UniversalDependencies/docs/_u-feat/Number.md

 [adjectives](u-pos/ADJ), [determiners](u-pos/DET), [numerals](u-pos/NUM),
 [verbs](u-pos/VERB)) that mark agreement with nouns.

+In languages where noun phrases are pluralized using a specific function word (pluralizer), this function word is tagged [DET]() and `Number=Plur` is its lexical feature.

 ### <a name="Sing">`Sing`</a>: singular number

 A singular noun denotes one person, animal or thing.